 Students who find they have more than two major assessments scheduled on the same day may ask the teacher of one of their courses for an alternate due date.
 This request will be honored, provided it is made in time for satisfactory rescheduling.

 Examinations are held in most courses at the end of the first and second semesters.
 The Registrar’s Office publishes examination times.
-All absences from School during exam week must be approved by the Dean of Student Life; requests should be made as early as possible during the semester.
+All absences from School during exam week must be approved by the Dean of Studies; requests should be made as early as possible.

 Under no circumstances will examination grades be made available to a student until his or her last examination is finished.